-The Plan is a defined contribution plan available to all eligible employees, and their beneficiaries, of Waste Management, Inc., and subsidiaries ("Waste Management" or the "Company").
+The Plan is a defined contribution plan available to all eligible employees, and their beneficiaries, of Waste Management Holdings, Inc. and subsidiaries ("Waste Management"), and its affiliates (as defined in the Plan).
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").